sophie-aubert/floodit/ARCHIDEP.md

 > :books: You will once again recompile the application, this time in production
 > mode.
 >
-> :books: To run an Elixir application in production, you must assemble a [Mix
+> :books: To run a Maven project in production, you must install it (i.e. the
-> release][mix-release].
-This is basically the compiled application along with
+> `mvn clean install` command), which will create a JAR file..
+This is basically
-> the [Erlang/OTP][erlang] runtime, the [BEAM][beam], all packaged in a
-> directory which can be deployed anywhere.
-Actually, once you have created the
+> a ZIP file of the compiled Java application, which can be run by any Java
-> release, you could even copy it to a system where Elixir and Erlang are not
+> Virtual Machine (JVM).
+Once you have created that JAR file, you could copy it
-> installed and run it there, as long as it uses the same architecture and
-> operating system as those it was compiled on.
+> to any system that has the Java Runtime Environment (JRE) and run it there.
+> The Java Development Kit (JDK) is only required to perform the compilation.
 >
-> :books: The `MIX_ENV=prod mix do frontend.build, phx.digest` command used in
+> :books: The `npm run build` command used in the instructions bundles the
-> the instructions bundles the frontend's files in production mode, compressing
+> frontend's files in production mode, compressing and digesting them.
+To
-> and digesting them.
-To "digest" a web asset is to include a hash of its
+> "digest" a web asset is to include a hash of its contents in the filename [for
-> contents in the filename [for the purposes of caching][webpack-caching].
-This
+> the purposes of caching][webpack-caching].
+This optimizes the delivery of web
-> optimizes the delivery of web assets to browsers especially when they come
+> assets to browsers especially when they come back to your website after having
-> back to your website after having already visited once.
+> already visited once.
 >
-> :books: You can list the `priv/static` directory to see the digested assets:
+> :books: You can list the `frontend/dist` directory to see the digested assets:
-> `ls priv/static`.
-Observe that a file named
+> `ls frontend/dist`.
+Observe that a file named `runtime.a185471aecb581c1.js`
-> `priv/static/favicon-a8ca4e3a2bb8fea46a9ee9e102e7d3eb.ico` (the hash may
-> differ) has appeared.
+> (the hash may differ) has appeared.
 The hash part of the filename
-> (`a8ca4e3a2bb8fea46a9ee9e102e7d3eb` in this case) depends on the content.
-When
+> (`a185471aecb581c1` in this case) depends on the content.
+When the content
-> the content changes, the hash changes.
-This means you can instruct client
+> changes, the hash changes.
+This means you can instruct client browsers to
-> browsers to cache web assets indefinitely, since you know that an asset's name
+> cache web assets indefinitely, since you know that an asset's name will not
-> will not change as long as its content does not change as well and,
+> change as long as its content does not change as well and, conversely, that an
-> conversely, that an asset's name will always change if it has been modified.
+> asset's name will always change if it has been modified.

 ## :exclamation: Create a systemd service

 Create and enable a systemd unit file like in the [systemd exercise][systemd-ex].
-Make the necessary changes to run the Minesweeper application instead of the PHP todolist.
+Make the necessary changes to run the Flood It application instead of the PHP todolist.

 > - :gem: You will find the correct command to run the application in [the
 >   project's `README`][readme].
 >
 >   Remember that systemd requires absolute paths to commands.
-The script to run
+You can use
->   is not in your PATH, so you cannot use `which` to determine where it is, but
+>   `which <command>` to determine where a command is.
->   it's easy to determine its absolute path by combining the path to the
->   repository and the relative path to the script.
 >
-> - :gem: You may need to set the `http.port` parameter in the local
+> - :gem: You may need to set the `FLOODIT_SERVER_PORT` environment variable or
->   configuration file or the `MINESWEEPER_HTTP_PORT` environment variable to
+>   the `server.port` parameter in the local configuration file to choose the
->   choose the port on which the application will listen.
-You can use the
+>   port on which the application will listen.
+You can use the publicly
->   publicly accessible 3001 port temporarily for testing, but you should use
+>   accessible 3001 port temporarily for testing, but you should use another
->   another free port that is not exposed to complete the exercise, since one of
+>   free port that is not exposed to complete the exercise, since one of the
->   the requirements is to expose the application only through nginx.
+>   requirements is to expose the application only through nginx.

 Once you have enabled and started the service, it should start automatically the next time you restart the server with `sudo reboot`.